 Space Division Multiplexing is a hot topic in the optical communication community.

-Multiplexing in time, wavelength, polarization and phase have already been implemented in optical systems to increase their capacity.
-To keep expanding fiber capacity, space division multiplexing exploits the spatial dimension in the fibers, either by using multi-mode or multi-core fibers.
-CAILabs enables this capacity expansion by providing a leading edge spatial multiplexers and demultiplexers
+Time, wavelength, polarization and phase multiplexing have already been implemented to increase the capacity of optical systems.
+Space division multiplexing is a key technology exploiting the spatial dimension of the light that allows going beyond traditional limits of optical communications.
+CAILabs enables this capacity expansion by providing a leading edge spatial multiplexers and demultiplexers.

 PROTEUS by CAILabs is the best available spatial multiplexer for SDM research.
 Featured in two version, Standard PROTEUS-S or Custom-made PROTEUS-C, the platform can meet all your needs for mode division multiplexing research and development from an entry-level to the most advanced demands.